laitilari/todo/README.md

 ## Hello Digitalent

 - Tasks are saved to a real-time cloud database.
-- Try opening the app in two different windows or devices.
+- Try opening the app in two different windows or devices simultaneously.
 - Any changes made will be automatically updated to all sessions in real time.

 [Live app](https://todo-digitalent.web.app/)